Home guard

 A Latvian National Guard soldier guards the battalion tactical operations center during the Strong Guard 2016 (Zobens 2016) distinguished visitor's day.

-Home guard is a title given to various military organizations at various times, with the implication of an emergency or reserve force raised for local defense.
+Home guard is a title given to military organizations at various times, with the implication of an emergency or reserve force raised for local defense.

 The term "home guard" was first officially used in the American Civil War, starting with units formed by German immigrants in Missouri, and may derive from possible historical use of the term Heimwehr ("home guard") to describe units officially known as Landwehr ("country guard"), or from an attempted translation of landwehr.